wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 ## SAML service provider certificate expiry validation

 In earlier versions, service provider certificate expiry validation was not enabled by default.
 From 5.11.0 onwards, this validation is enabled by default.
-To revert to the old behaviour, add the following property to the `deployment.toml` file to disable the validation.
+To revert to the old behavior, add the following property to the `deployment.toml` file to disable the validation.

 ```toml
 [saml]